chanely99/gamestudio-f18/workshop-6-FlappyBird/README.md

 		}
 }
 ```
+This makes sure that each frame, our code will check if the bird is dead.
+If not, it'll then check if the player has clicked their mouse.
+If so, it'll add a velocity going up.

 If you save the script and press play, we can move up and down.
 All we need to add is a check that if we hit something, we "die".